cosmobobak/viridithas/README.md

 The relative mobility of the pieces in a position can be an important factor in the evaluation.
 Piece mobilities are evaluated with differing weights and with some restrictions on their movement, like ruling that moves to squares that are controlled by enemy pawns are likely not useful.
 #### King Safety
 The number of attacks on the squares around the king are passed into a nonlinear formula that determines the value in centipawns of the king's safety or danger.
+#### Threats
+Attacks from pawns on pieces and from minors on majors are given a bonus in the evaluation.
+#### Tempo
+A small bonus is given for being the side-to-move in a position.
 #### Texel Tuning
 The weights of the evaluation function are tuned on Viridithas's own self-play games.